 This one bowl Greek yogurt pumpkin bread is made without butter or oil, but so tender and flavourful that you’d never be able to tell!
 Naturally sweetened with plenty pumpkin spice flavour, it makes a great healthier alternative to a traditional favourite!

 Ready or not, here they come!

 The pumpkin recipes, that is.
-I know it’s not quite September yet, but The Big Man (in Australia; not upstairs) and I have kicked off Pumpkin Week, and it’s close enough that I don’t feel too bad for starting to serenade you guys with squash a few days early.
+I know it’s not quite September yet, but it’s close enough that I don’t feel too bad for starting to serenade you guys with squash a few days early.
 Besides!
 I know there are plenty of you out there who use pumpkin year round (no shame) and are just waiting for more recipes to start popping up, which is exactly what you’ll get this whole week.

 And for those of you who aren’t quite ready to start working on your orange glow?
 That’s what Pinterest is for!
 I actually started some fall and pumpkin boards a few weeks ago to build them up before the season really takes off, and my mind is basically in full-on FALL MODE because of all the pumpkin, apple, pecan, sweet potato, salted caramel, cinnamon, etc. recipes I’ve been pinning.